perjerz/academic-perjerz/content/home/hiring.md

 active = true  # Activate this widget? true/false
 weight = 10  # Order that this section will appear.

-title = "Angular & Web Expert"
+title = "Angular & Web Engineer"

 # Hero image (optional).
 Enter filename of an image in the `static/img/` folder.
 hero_media = "icon-192.png"